rubyworks/rulebow/README.md

 [Source Code](http://github.com/rubyworks/fire) /
 [IRC Channel](http://chat.us.freenode.net/rubyworks)

-Fire is a rules-based build tool and continuous integration system.
-The creative spark that created Fire is "logic programming meets build tool".
+**"Logic programming meets the build tool."**

-With it the Ruby developer defines project states and rules to follow when those state are met.
-In this manner, a project can all but manage itself!
+Fire is a build tool that promotes continuous integration via logic programming.
+With Fire, the Ruby developer defines rules and state conditions.
+The rules are applied when their state conditions are met.
+Through repetitive and periodic application, this allows a project to all but manage itself!

 ## Instruction

-### Rule Files
+### Rule Script

+The rule script by default is looked up by the name `rules.rb`, case insensitive.
+Where the file is found is take to be the *root* directory.
+Fire will change to this directory before applying the script's rules.

-Rule files by default are looked up from a project's root directory matching `task/file.rb` or `task/*.fire.rb`.
-All matching files will be loaded.
-If you prefer to use a different location, you can create a `.fire/script.rb` file and only that file will be used.
-In it you can import any other paths you like.
+If you prefer to use a different script file, you can create a `.option` file and add a `-s filename` entry under `fire`.
+It can handle a file glob, so for instance you could specify `task/*.fire` and all matching files will be used.

-Rule files are Ruby scripts, containing primarily a collection of `state` and `rule` definitions.
-States define conditions and rules define procedures to take based on such states.
+Rule scripts are just Ruby scripts using a special DSL (domain specific language).
+They primarily contain a collection of `state` and `rule` definitions.
+States define conditions and rules define procedures to take based on those states.

 ### States

-States are  conditions upon which rule depend to decide when a rules procedure should run or not.
-States are defined using the `state` method with a code block to express the condition.
-General rules are given a specific name.
+States are  conditions upon which rules depend to decide when a rules procedure should applied.
+General states are defined using the `state` method with a code block to express the condition.
+General states are given a specific name.

 ```ruby
   state :happy_hour? do